cyberplantru/pH-Mini-v30-sample-code/README.md

 ## pH measurement

-I2C pins of SDA (A4), SCL (A5), VCC and GND is compatible with the Arduino Pro Mini and duplicated at the end of the board for other connectivity options
+I2C pins of SDA (A4), SCL (A5), VCC and GND is compatible with the Arduino Pro Mini and duplicated at the end of the board for other connectivity options.
 Connect the pH electrode to BNC connector.
 When first connecting need send the command "1" to configure the microcontroller.

 ![pH to I2C](http://image.cyber-plant.com/var/resizes/PHminiBaner1.jpg?m=1458074438)